chimmelb/fun-node-homework/readme.md

 **TL;DR If the server responds to the client before the DB is finished, that is incorrect.**

 Make sure `package.json` file is getting created by starting with `npm init`.
-You can use a server package (Express, Restify, actionhero, Sails, etc), and whatever other `npm` packages you'd like, or none at all.
+You can use whatever other `npm` packages you'd like, or none at all.

 Either statically serve the client web page files, or do not serve them with this NodeJS server at all and I will just open index.html from the file system while running the web server.
 You do **not** need to use server-side-rendering (SSR).
 Remember this is a *simple* server.